 One of my most loved recipes is this Almond Flour Lemon Blueberry Bread and I just *had* to make another version for you.

-Orange Lemon Poppy Seed Bread
+Why Both Orange & Lemon Poppy Seed Bread?

 I thought it was too basic to do a regular ole lemon poppy seed.
 Re: not different enough from my original paleo bread recipe.
 It’s funny how the mind works, eh?
 I don’t think you would have cared much… Especially if you are here for the first time and didn’t even know about my Lemon Blueberry Bread.